sergei-mironov/urembed/README.md

     val binary : unit -> transaction blob

-Additionally, JavaScript file, top-level functions will be binded via FFI, if formatted properly.
-To satisfy the binder, keep your function name and it's parameters names using the 'name\_type' format.
+Additionally, urembed is able to bind top-level JavaScript functions via JavaScript FFI.
+In order to do it, user has to name the file with .js extention and name their top-level functions using the 'name\_type' format.
 For example:

     function init_unit(menustyle_css_class, text_string) {}